dflock/duncanlock.net/content/posts/tech/how-i-built-this-website-using-pelican-part-1.rst

     > Who will be the author of this web site?
     Duncan Lock

-If you want to use the built in Pelican webserver for development, you can say No and skip this next bit, but we're going to configure a local virtualhost and use Apache to serve the site for development, so do this:
+If you wanted to use the built-in Pelican webserver for development, you could say 'No' and skip this next bit, but we're going to configure a local virtualhost and use Apache to serve the site for development, so we're going to do this instead:

 .. code-block:: console

     > Do you want to specify a URL prefix? e.g., http://example.com (Y/n) y
     > What is your URL prefix? (see above example; no trailing slash) http://duncanlock.test [...]
     Done.
-Your new project is available at /home/duncan/dev/pelican-test
+Your new project is available at /home/duncan/dev/duncanlock.net-pelican

 Now you can generate the quickstart site and see what it looks like: